Nutrivurv/nutrivurv-be/README.md

 ## Documentation

-See [Frontend Documentation](🚫link to your frontend readme here) for details on the fronend of our project.
+See [Frontend Documentation](https://github.com/Lambda-School-Labs/nutrition-tracker-fe-pt7/blob/master/README.md) for details on the fronend of our project.

+See [iOS Documentation](https://github.com/Lambda-School-Labs/nutrition-tracker-ios-pt7/blob/master/README.md) for details on the iOS implementation of our project.
-🚫 Add DS iOS and/or Andriod links here if applicable.
+ Add DS iOS and/or Andriod links here if applicable.